LEARNAcademy/syllabus/cat-tinder/frontend/intro.md

 The assets directory is used to store image files used in your application.

 **Components**
-The components directory is for pieces of reusable code such as headers, footers, and buttons.
+The components directory is for helper components such as headers, footers, and buttons.

 **Pages**
 The pages directory is for full views.
 The full view can consist of items from the assets and components directory as well a code unique to a page.